ANTITANK GUNS PART 2:

 - "Marskin Panssarintuhoojat, page 378":

-Finnish use: 46 guns were bought from Germany and delivered in 1943, they remained in use of Finnish frontline units until end of WW2.
+Finnish use: 46 guns were bought from Germany and delivered in 1943, they remained in use of Finnish frontline units until end of World War 2.

-After running to new Allied medium and heavy tanks (such as Soviet T-34 and KV-1) Germans found out that they needed antitank guns larger then 50 mm Pak.
+After running to new Allied medium and heavy tanks (such as Soviet T-34 and KV-1) the Germans found out that they needed antitank guns more powerful than 50 mm Pak.
 As a stop gap solution this 75-mm antitank gun was introduced.
 It basically combined gun barrel of French 75-mm model 1897 field gun equipped with muzzle-break to carriage of German 5.0 cm Pak 38.
 Ammunition used typically included captured French HE-rounds, captured Polish AP-rounds and German made HEAT-rounds, however using AP-rounds was not favoured and HEAT was the main ammunition type in antitank use with German troops.
-Reason for that was quite simple: Gun was quite unstable and recoil with AP-rounds was so fearsome that Germans nicknamed this gun type as "Mustang".
-The Gun was introduced to German troops in November of 1941 and in years 1941 - 1942 some 700 guns of this type were manufactured.
+Reason for this was quite simple: The gun was quite unstable and recoil with AP-rounds was so fearsome that the Germans nicknamed this gun type as "Mustang".
+This gun was introduced to German troops in November of 1941 and in years 1941 - 1942 some 700 guns of this type were manufactured.
 According some sources the total production totalled about 3700 guns.
 7.5 cm Pak 97/38 as Germans called it was far from perfect, but it worked and was cheap to produce (cost and need of work were about two thirds of what was needed with 7.5 cm Pak 40).

 PICTURE: Closer look behind gun shield of 75 PstK/97-38 antitank gun.
-Note Nordenfelt screw breech as in original French m 1897 field gun.
+Note Nordenfelt eccentric screw breech originating from French m 1897 field gun.
 Gun sight missing as usual.
-(Photo taken in Tykistömuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (57 KB).
+(Photo taken in Jalkaväkimuseo).
+CLICK THUMBNAIL TO SEE LARGER PIC (167 KB).

 Deliveries of these guns arrived: